-Prior to commencing the NEA tasks, all learners must have been provided with the opportunity to develop a resource pack using only the NEA brief, as detailed in section 7.1.
+Prior to commencing the NEA tasks, all learners must have been provided with the opportunity to develop a resource pack using only the NEA brief as detailed in section 7.1.

-- laptop or desktop computer (internet access should be disabled)
+- laptop or desktop computer (access to the internet should be disabled)

-- pen
+- scenario and appendices

-- paper
+- calculator.

-- individual profile (appendix 1).